-Adam Jones got his first bike at the age of ten, and even though it wasn't the best bike out there; Adam was on it every day.
+Adam Jones got his first bike at the age of ten, and even though it wasn't the best bike out there Adam was riding it every day.
 After seeing their son excel so quickly, Jones' parents bought him a proper bike so he could start racing.
-During his seven years on the race circuit, Adam made it on the podium at almost every event he competed in.
-Unfortunately, an injury forced him to take a year off the track.
-At that point, he realized he was taking racing so seriously that he wasn't enjoying his time on the bike anymore.
-So, after finishing his rehab, he decided to have more fun with it.
+During his seven years on the race circuit, Adam made it onto the podium at almost every event in which he competed.
+Unfortunately, an injury forced him to take a year off the track and it was at that point he realized he was taking racing so seriously that he wasn't enjoying his time on the bike anymore.
+So, after finishing his rehab, he decided to have more fun on his bike.

-He soon began riding and jumping with friends just for fun; however, it was only after taking a real break from the race circuit that Jones decided to try on the IFMA Freestyle Motocross Circuit.
-The breakthrough moment came at an IFMA X Games qualifier event, where Adam grabbed the final qualifying position and realized that, all of a sudden; he had taken the first step towards his dream of winning an X-Games gold medal.
+He soon began riding and jumping with friends just for fun; however, it was only after taking a real break from the race circuit that Jones decided to try out the IFMA Freestyle Motocross events.
+The breakthrough moment came at an IFMA X-Games qualifier, where Adam grabbed the final qualifying position and realized, all of a sudden, he had taken the first step towards his dream of winning an X-Games gold medal.

 Today, Adam Jones is one of the world's top FMX riders.
-He has not only accomplished his goal of winning an X-Games gold medal in 2007, but he is consistently finished in the top three of almost every event he competes in.
-In 2007, Adam was named International Rider of the Year and received the prestigious Transworld Motocross Rider of the Year award.
+He not only accomplished his goal of winning an X-Games gold medal in 2007, he was named International Rider of the Year and received the prestigious Transworld Motocross Rider of the Year award.
 In 2008, he accomplished another goal by becoming the 2008 AST Overall Tour Champion.

-Since 2009, Jones is a regular rider on the Red Bull X-Fighters World Tour and knows how to play his cards after over 20 starts overall in the series.
-With 4 results in the top 3, Jones is one not to underestimate.
+Since 2009, Jones has been a regular rider on the Red Bull X-Fighters World Tour and has racked up 20 starts in the series.
+With 4 results in the top 3, Jones shouldn't be underestimated.
 In 2014, he opened up in Mexico with a strong performance ending up 4th but was unable to ride in Osaka and Madrid.
-The track on Munich´s Olympic Lake wasn´t his favorite and he ended up only 9th; however, he was back on fire when the tour moved to its final leg in South Africa.
+The track on Munich's Olympic Lake wasn't his favourite and he ended up ninth; however, he was back on fire when the tour moved to its final leg in South Africa.

 FMX fans can influence the riders lineup for the Red Bull X-Fighters in Madrid